antonvw/wex/ROADMAP.md

 # roadmap
-- the stc-core should be transformed into text_control
 - wxDateTime replace by c++20 methods date and time utilities
 - process-imp should be in core
 - prepare_output at one place in test